Avenues of available funding

-Applicants including in their funding request to SSHRC up to $100,000 for eligible expenses related to one or more proposed tools must follow the application process described below.
+Applicants whose funding request to SSHRC includes up to $100,000 for eligible expenses related to one or more proposed tools must follow this guide’s application process.

-Applicants including in their funding request to SSHRC up to $500,000 for eligible expenses related to one or more proposed tools must follow the application process described below.
+Applicants whose funding request to SSHRC includes up to $500,000 for eligible expenses related to one or more proposed tools must follow this guide’s application process.

-- Tool-related expenses greater than the $7,000 limit described above for Insight Development Grants, Partnership Development Grants and Connection Grants applications.
+Tool-related expenses greater than the $7,000 limit described above are not eligible for SSHRC funding.

 Other sources of funding

-SSHRC recognizes that researchers and their partners may require funding for tools for research and related activities valued beyond the limits set in these guidelines.
-While these guidelines define the limits to tool-related funding available from SSHRC, applicants may wish to seek sources of complementary funding.
+SSHRC recognizes that researchers and their partners might require funding for tools for research and related activities beyond the limits set in these guidelines.
+While these guidelines define the limits to tool-related funding available from SSHRC, applicants can seek sources of complementary funding.

-At the early stages of developing a proposal involving tools and before approaching SSHRC, researchers are encouraged to contact a research grants administrator at their institution for guidance and to determine the best fit for their proposal; this includes looking at all opportunities for potential funding, including those available through sources such as the CFI.
+In the early stages of developing a proposal involving tools and before approaching SSHRC, researchers are encouraged to contact a research grants administrator at their institution for guidance and to determine the best fit for their proposal.
+This includes looking at all opportunities for potential funding, including those available through sources such as the CFI.

-For more information on funding from the CFI, please visit the CFI website, or contact the CFI liaison officer at your institution.
+For more information on CFI funding, visit the CFI website or contact the CFI liaison officer at your institution.

-Funding for tools must be used within the duration of the grant awarded (see Avenues of Available Funding above).
+Funding for tools must be used within the duration of the grant awarded (see Avenues of available funding section).

 As part of the grant application process, applicants are required to submit, among other things, a description of the proposed project, a budget and a budget justification.
 To apply for funding for tools, applicants must, in all cases, follow the instructions below and refer to the detailed information provided in the application instructions for the pertinent funding opportunity.